ukmadlz/docs/docs/intro.md

 # Welcome to CloudQuery

-CloudQuery extracts the configuration and metadata of your infrastructure and transforms it into a relational SQL database.
-This allows you to write SQL queries for easy monitoring, governance, and security.
+CloudQuery is the open-source cloud asset inventory powered by SQL.

+CloudQuery extracts, transforms, and loads your cloud assets into normalized PostgreSQL tables.
+CloudQuery enables you to assess, audit, and evaluate the configurations of your cloud assets.

 ## Key Features